coder/coder/docs/templates/resource-persistence.md

 ```

 Because we depend on `coder_workspace.me.owner`, if the owner changes
-their username, Terraform would recreate the volume (wiping its data!)
+their username, Terraform will recreate the volume (wiping its data!)
-the next time the workspace restarts.
+the next time that Coder starts the workspace.

-To prevent this, use immutable IDs instead:
+To prevent this, use immutable IDs:

 - `coder_workspace.me.owner_id`
 - `coder_workspace.me.id`